frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

   dn: cn=schema
   changetype: modify
   add: objectClasses
-  objectClasses: ( profile-oid
+  objectClasses: ( certProfile-oid
-    NAME 'profile'
+    NAME 'certProfile'
     DESC 'CMS defined class'
     SUP top
-    STRUCTURAL MUST cn MAY ( classId $ profileConfig )
+    STRUCTURAL MUST cn MAY ( classId $ certProfileConfig )
     X-ORIGIN 'user defined' )

 Profiles will be stored under a new OU::

-  dn: ou=profiles,{rootSuffix}
+  dn: ou=certProfiles,{rootSuffix}
   objectClass: top
   objectClass: organizationalUnit
-  ou: profiles
+  ou: certProfiles

 LDAP-based profile records will look like::

-  dn: cn=<profileId>,ou=profiles,{rootSuffix}
+  dn: cn=<certProfileId>,ou=certProfiles,{rootSuffix}
   objectClass: top
-  objectClass: profile
+  objectClass: certProfile
-  cn: <profileId>
+  cn: <certProfileId>
   classId: <classId>
-  profileConfig: <octet string>
+  certProfileConfig: <octet string>

-Please provide feedback on the LDAP schema, as I have not had much experience with LDAP before and would be surprised if I got things right on the first attempt.
+The ``certProfile`` nomenclature has been used where possible to disambiguate certificate profiles from TPS token profiles.

+(*edewata*)  I suppose we want to have something that resembles the actual Profile data structure (see ``ProfileData`` Java class).
+There should be an LDAP attribute for each single-valued Java attribute (e.g. name, description, enabled, visible).
+This way the profile is more manageable and can be queried based on these attributes.
+For collection attributes (e.g. inputs, outputs, policySets) we can use child LDAP entries to represent them.

 ProfileSubsystem